Dollars (film): Plot

-Joe has Dawn phone in a bomb threat to the bank president, Mr. Kessel (Gert Fröbe), to create a diversion.
-Joe locks himself inside the bank vault with a gold bar normally displayed in the lobby to supposedly save it.
-The bank is closed and evacuated while Joe uses duplicate keys to empty the criminals' three safe deposit boxes into Dawn's large-size deposit box.
-(It is implied that Joe had obtained the necessary bank information and secretly copied the criminals' keys while they were engaged in sexual trysts with Dawn.)
+Collins has Divine phone in a bomb threat to the bank president, Mr. Kessel, to create a diversion.
+Collins then locks himself inside the bank vault with a gold bar normally displayed in the lobby to supposedly save it.
+The bank is closed and evacuated while Collins uses duplicate keys (it is implied that Collins had obtained the necessary bank information and secretly copied the criminals' keys while they were engaged in sexual trysts with Divine) to empty the criminals' three safe deposit boxes into Dawn's large-size deposit box, using a special stopwatch he ordered to exactly avoid the rapidly-panning CCTV cameras that he supervised their installation before.
 Despite the fact that Kessel insists on burning through the wall to rescue Joe instead of waiting for the time lock to open, Joe succeeds in the heist and is hailed as a hero for "preventing" the robbery of the gold bar.

 The next day, the three criminals, one by one, discover that their boxes are empty, and thus they cannot complete their illegal schemes, nor do they dare to go to the police to report the thefts, since they would then risk revealing their own dishonest pasts.
-The Las Vegas mobster flees the country while the Sarge, his partner the Major, and the Candy Man search Dawn Divine's apartment, as she was their common link, and find clues that connect her to Joe.
-Sarge calls Kessel to get Joe's home address, but Joe is quickly tipped off by Kessel and he hurriedly sends Dawn to the train station with a suitcase packed with her take — $765,000 — promising to meet her later someplace out of the country.
+Mr. North flees the country.
+The mob doesn't believe the Candy Man that their money ($140,000, the price for the two LSD bottles) was stolen and torture him, but he manages to escape, only to find his lodgings in flames, presumably torched by the vengeful mobsters, as well.
+He goes to the Sarge to find him also attacking the Major since he thinks that he took the deposit box contents (money) for himself.
+The Candy Man sees the photo of Divine with the Sarge and deduces the plan of Collins and Divine.
+The three men join forces and search Divine's apartment, as she was their common link, and find clues that connect her to Collins and Mr. North thus confirming the Candy Man's theory.
+Collins and Divine divide the heist money in two suitcases.
+Later, Divine, eager to drink, puts a Champagne bottle that she found in the Candy Man's deposit box in Collins' suitcase with wads of newspaper.
+The Sarge calls Kessel to get Collins' home address, but Collins is quickly tipped off by Kessel and he hurriedly sends Divine to the train station with a suitcase packed with her take — $765,000 — promising to meet her later someplace out of the country.